Winter activities in Munich

 Ice bathing in the Isar

-If classic winter activities are not enough for you, you can give the trend of ice bathing or winter bathing a try.
-The icy water has a positive effect on blood circulation and boosts the immune system.
-Nevertheless, it takes some practice: it is best to start swimming in cold waters in summer already and keep at it until the temperatures drop significantly.
-Under no circumstances should you enter the water in places with too strong a current.
-This is why there are events where ice bathing in the Isar is possible under supervision and guidance.
+If classic winter activities are not enough for you, you can give ice bathing or winter swimming a try.
+The icy water has a positive effect on blood circulation and circulation and is good for the immune system.
+However, it does take some practice: ideally, you should start swimming in cold water in the summer and keep at it until the temperatures drop significantly.
+Under no circumstances should you enter the water in places with strong currents.
+There are events where ice swimming in the Isar is possible under supervision and guidance.

 Botanical Garden

-It's too cold outside and the next summer vacation is still far away?
+Is it too cold outside and is your next summer vacation still a long way off?
 The Botanical Garden is worth a visit all year round.
-Even in winter, you can look at an infinite number of plants in the tropical climate on an area of 4,500 m².
-The Botanical Garden in Nymphenburg is rightly considered one of the most important in the world.
-The magnificent grounds are located directly adjacent to Nymphenburg Palace Park, making it a very popular destination for excursions.
+Even in winter, you can view an infinite number of plants in the tropical climate over an area of 4,500 m².
+The Botanical Garden in Nymphenburg is rightly one of the most important in the world.
+The magnificent grounds are located directly next to Nymphenburg Palace Park and are therefore a very popular destination for excursions.

-The approximately 16,000 plant species are under constant scientific care and belong to the State Natural Science Collections of Bavaria.
-Audio guides and QR codes provide all kinds of information about the plants.
-Tickets can be purchased either on site or in advance online.
+The approximately 16,000 plant species are under constant scientific care and belong to the Bavarian State Natural History Collections.
+Audio guides and QR codes provide you with all kinds of information about the plants.
+Tickets can be purchased either on site or online in advance.

 Munich offers countless beautiful routes for walking.

-Somewhat hidden in Perlacher Forst, for example, is Perlacher Mugl.
-After a walk to the top of the small mountain, you can shoot down the footpath.
-For children, the small flatter slope at the foot of the mugl is especially good for sledding.
+Somewhat hidden in Perlacher Forst, for example, is the Perlacher Mugl.
+After a walk to the top of the small mountain, you can zoom down the footpath.
+For children, the small, flatter slope at the foot of the Mugel is particularly suitable for tobogganing.

-Delicacies from all over the world, mulled wine under fairy lights and the strolling between artisanal art and musicians.
-Advent in Munich is far from boring.
-The city is divided into 25 districts and nearly all of them have at least one christmas market.
-Each year there are approx. 38 markets, enchanting you with their lights and delicious food and drinks.
+Delicacies from all over the world, mulled wine under fairy lights and strolling between craftsmanship and musicians.
+The contemplative Advent season in Munich is anything but one-sided.
+The city is divided into 25 districts and there is at least one Christmas market in almost every one of them.
+Approximately 38 different ones are shining and fragrant every year.

 Historical Advent tour through the old town

-The Advent guided tour, apart from all the Christmas markets, is about the origin of Christmas traditions and the traditions that are nowadays forgotten.
-Stories will put you in the right Christmas mood.
-The Rauschgoldhaar & Tannengrün tour takes about 1.5 to 2 hours and takes place on four dates in December.
-You can sample Christmas treats like Kletzenbrot, ginger bread, speculoos and much more.
-The tour starts at the toy musuem, at the tower of the old town hall and ends near Michaelskirche.
+Away from all the Christmas markets, the Advent tour is about the origins of Christmas customs and traditions that are being forgotten today.
+You will be put in the right Christmas mood with stories.
+The Rauschgoldhaar & Tannengrün tour lasts approx. 1.5 to 2 hours and takes place on a total of four dates in December.
+There are also small samples of Christmas treats such as Kletzenbrot, gingerbread, speculoos and more.
+The tour starts at the Toy Museum, at the tower of the Old Town Hall and ends near St. Michael's Church.

-It is well worth taking a stroll throught the old town during Christmas time.
-The sparkling boulevard from Odeonsplatz to Brienner Straße is one of the most beautiful illuminated streets in the city center.
-The large light globes on Promenadeplatz are also particularly impressive.
+A stroll through the old town is particularly worthwhile at Christmas time.
+The sparkling boulevard from Odeonsplatz to Brienner Straße is one of the most beautifully illuminated streets in the city center.
+The large light balls on Promenadeplatz are also particularly impressive.

-Munich's largest Christmas tree glows with thousands of light candles at the town hall on Marienplatz and forms the center of the Christmas hustle and bustle.
+Munich's largest Christmas tree lights up with thousands of candles at the town hall on Marienplatz and forms the center of the Christmas hustle and bustle.